andreitivga/TransMap/README.md

 # TransMap

 TransMap is an app that provies an easy to use transport service.
 It allows 2 types of custumers: carrier (posts offers and manages the transport) and client (the one that needs transportation).
 Both user types can accept offers/requests via the map if it fits their needs.
 In addition, the app automates the contract making process between client-carrier.
-Moreover, TransMap allows interactive tracking of their transport.
+Moreover, TransMap allows interactive tracking of our transport.

 ## Overview